• Skip to primary navigation

 Quinoa flour is a naturally gluten-free and nutritious flour made from grinding dried quinoa.

-This versatile, high-protein grain contains all the essential amino acids, vitamins, and minerals that make it an ideal alternative to regular wheat flour.
+This flexible, high-protein grain contains all the essential amino acids, vitamins, and minerals that make it an ideal alternative to regular wheat flour.

 Quinoa flour has a nutty flavor with a hint of sweetness and is slightly coarser in texture than wheat flour.